Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Isoperimetric problem

-Hence, if $X$ has bounded or empty boundary, by \cite[Theorem 1.6]{BrueNaberSemola20} we get that all the pGH limits at infinity have no boundary.
-Since they split a line, as a consequence of \cref{lem:EveryLimitAtInfinitySplits}, and from the characterization of $1$-dimensional $\CBB(0)$ metric spaces \cite[Theorem 15.18]{AKP} we get that every pGH limit at infinity is either isometric to $\mathbb R^2$ or $\mathbb R^2\times\mathbb S^1(\xi)$ for some $\xi>0$.
-If all the limits at infinity are isometric to $\mathbb R^2$, the proof of (1) is complete.
-Otherwise there exists $\rho>0$ such that one pGH limit at infinity is isometric to $\mathbb R\times\mathbb S^1(\rho)$.
-Then all the pGH limits at infinity are isometric to $\mathbb R\times\mathbb S^1(\rho)$ as a consequence of the last item of \cref{thm:ConvergenzaBusemann}.
-Thus item (1) is proved.

-The proof of item (2) follows analogously.
-One has just to rule out the possibility that, for some $\rho>0$, a limit $\mathbb R\times \mathbb S^1(\rho)$ might appear.
-But if this is the case, as a consequence of \cref{thm:ConvergenzaBusemann}, all the pGH limits at infinity are isometric to $\mathbb R\times \mathbb S^1(\rho)$.
-But this is not possible since, taking $x_i\in\partial X$, with $x_i\to +\infty$, we get that the pGH limit of $(X,\dist,x_i)$ has boundary as a consequence of the noncollapsing of the boundary, see, e.g., \cite{KapovitchPerelmanStability}. \end{proof}

-We now prove a Lemma analogous to the classical Morgan--Johnson result \cite{MorganJohnson00}, and that will be employed to possibly pull-back the mass lost at infinity when exploiting the direct method of the Calculus of Variations to solve the isoperimetric problem.
+{We now state a Lemma analogous to the classical Morgan--Johnson result \cite{MorganJohnson00}, and that will be employed to possibly pull-back the mass lost at infinity when exploiting the direct method of the Calculus of Variations to solve the isoperimetric problem.
+The proof easily follows as in \cite[Theorem 3.5]{MorganJohnson00} by Bishop--Gromov monotonicity, taking into account the rigidity from \cite[Theorem 8.2]{BrueNaberSemola20}.}